pompouskitten/RA_code/README.md

 | RoBERTa.ipynb | Trains and evaluates the fine-tuned RoBERTa model. |
 | topic_model_save.py | Uses BERTopic to identify the topics from the input CSV and saves the model. |
 | validate_manual.py | Evaluates the NLTK VADER for sentiment analysis. |

+If any doubts or problems, create a GitHub issue.